cwi-dis/ambulant/third_party_packages/readme-osx.txt

 to be fixed for native 10.5 development.

 expat:
+    Make sure you have expat 2.0.1, and that you have applied the patch to enable pkgconfig support (from ambulant/third_party_packages/expat.patch).
+    After this, you must also run "autoconf".

     If you want to do a Intel/PPC universal build you need to build expat universally too, by making sure the following environment variable is set when running configure: